magnitopic/RubberDuckyPresentation/README.md

 # Rubber Ducky scripts

 Arduino code is uploaded to the Rubber Ducky, but since writing that code is complex, we simplify it by writing simple instructions instead.
-And then use the _Duckyspark_translator.py_ file to create the actual .INO file we'll use.
+And then use the _Duckyspark_translator.py_ file to create the actual _.ino_ file we'll use.

 Once we have a txt payload file written, we run the following command on out terminal: